AugustKizito/Overseas-Project-Coordination/README.md

 ### Mbeya University of Science and Technology (MUST)

 ## 📋 Overview
-This repository contains the comprehensive research data, technical reports, and preliminary findings collected during my tenure at **MUST**.
+This repository contains the comprehensive research data, technical reports, and preliminary findings collected during my tenure at **SDUST**.
 It represents three years of dedicated work in [Insert your specific research field, e.g., Civil Engineering / Information Tech].

 ## 📂 Directory Structure
 To maintain professional organization, the data is structured as follows: